What are the Myths and Facts of ObesityDr. Sudhir Jadhav

 While diet and lack of exercise may play a vital role in everyone’s life, there are many other factors that contribute to the increase in obesity.

-On top of this, the truth is that most people — even those at a healthy weight — don’t meet the recommended amount of physical activity each day.
+On top of this, the truth is that most people — even have a healthy weight — don’t meet the recommended amount of physical activity each day.

 For most, obesity isn’t merely the result of making poor choices in life.